 - Lupus is not like or related to HIV (Human Immune Deficiency Virus) or AIDS (Acquired Immune Deficiency Syndrome).
 In HIV or AIDS, the immune system is under-active; in lupus, the immune system is overactive.

 - Lupus is not like or related to cancer.
 Cancer is a condition of malignant, abnormal tissues that grow rapidly and spread into surrounding tissue.

 You can then talk about what lupus is:

 - Lupus is an autoimmune disease.
 In some ways, lupus represents a kind of allergic reaction by the body, in which the immune system sees the body’s own healthy tissues and cells as foreign.

 - Lupus is a chronic disease.
 This means that anyone who develops lupus will have lupus for the rest of his or her life.
 As with other chronic illnesses such as diabetes or asthma, there is no cure for lupus yet.
 However, there are medications and lifestyle adjustments that help most people live active and productive lives in spite of these illnesses.

-- Lupus is unpredictable because it is a disease of flares (the symptoms worsen and you feel ill) and remissions (the symptoms improve and you feel better).
-Knowing that lupus is unpredictable may help other people understand your physical and emotional ups and downs as well as the changes that you may have to make to schedules, plans, and commitments.
+- Lupus is unpredictable: It is a disease of flares (the symptoms worsen and you feel ill) and remissions (the symptoms improve and you feel better).
+Knowing that lupus is unpredictable may help other people understand your physical and emotional ups and downs as well as the changes that you may have to make to schedules, plans, and commitments